karim-Grid/Deep-Learning/README.md

 # MVA_Deep_Learning

-This the first Mini-Project of the Deep Learning Course.
-The goal of this project is to learn how to implement simple image classification and regression in Keras
+This the third Mini-Project of the Deep Learning Course.
+The goal of this project is to implement an agent able to learn in an environnement using Deep Reinforcement Learning